|

 compliance which allows the wheel to move backwards when it hits a bump,

 endowing the F1 with its remarkable ride.
-Murray didn’t know how much longitudinal wheel
+Different methods of achieving the required

-the tyre contact patch as their centre.
+patch as their centre.
 The castor control of this arrangement is

 outstanding.
 Castor wind-off has been measured at 1.02 degrees per g of